Corrections research guidelines

-- Researchers may be able to eliminate COI by adjusting the research design.
-For example, if there is concern that a researcher’s role as a correctional officer may interfere with the voluntariness of consent from inmate participants, the recruitment and conduct of the study can be delegated to an individual, such as an academic colleague of the researcher, who has no power relationship with prospective participants.
+- Researchers may be able to eliminate the conflict of interest by adjusting the research design.
+For example, if there is concern that a researcher’s role as a correctional officer may interfere with the voluntariness of consent from participants, the recruitment and conduct of the study can be delegated to an individual, such as an academic colleague of the researcher, who has no power relationship with prospective participants.

-- If a COI cannot be eliminated, there may be a way to minimize it.
+- If a conflict of interest cannot be eliminated, there may be a way to minimize it.
 For example, if a researcher discovers that a research assistant has a power relationship with potential participants, they can assign that research assistant to data entry or data analysis rather than recruitment and testing.

-- A COI that cannot be eliminated or minimized may be managed.
-One way of managing COI is to disclose it and outline how it will be managed throughout all aspects of the study.
+- A conflict of interest that cannot be eliminated or minimized may be managed.
+One way of managing conflict of interest is to disclose it and outline how it will be managed throughout all aspects of the study.

-Note that dealing with a COI does not guarantee that a proposal will be approved by the Research Application Committee.
+Please note that dealing with a conflict of interest does not guarantee that a proposal will be approved by the Research Application Committee.

 Staff research within BC Corrections

-The Corrections Branch is committed to supporting staff pursuing educational opportunities outside the terms of their employment.
-Staff who are required to complete research as part of their studies have a dual role: they are studying and carrying out research whilst continuing a professional role.
+BC Corrections is committed to supporting staff pursuing educational opportunities outside the terms of their employment.
+Staff who are required to complete research as part of their studies have a dual role: they are studying and carrying out research while continuing a professional role.
 Students for whom this applies often choose to conduct their research project in their place of work.
 In such cases, extra care must be taken to address any actual, perceived, or possible conflicts of interest that may arise from the proposed research.
-This becomes particularly salient in instances where staff wish to conduct research with Corrections Branch data, clients, inmates, or staff.
+This becomes particularly salient in instances where staff wish to conduct research with BC Corrections data, clients, individuals in custody or staff.

-Staff who wish to conduct research within the Corrections Branch need to demonstrate how they will ensure their research project will meet the highest ethical standards and will avoid actual, perceived, or possible conflicts of interest.
+Staff who wish to conduct research within BC Corrections need to demonstrate how they will ensure their research project will meet the highest ethical standards and will avoid actual, perceived or possible conflicts of interest.
 Some issues to address include:

 - How will the researcher separate their working role from their role as a researcher?